 Director of Education

-Sheryl Sacharoff, M.Ed.
+Sheryl R. Sacharoff, M.Ed.
 (SEE BIO BELOW)

 Director of Education

-Our Judaics Curriculum is the Union for Reform Judaism’s curriculum known as the Chai Curriculum.
+Our Judaics Curriculum is the Union for Reform Judaism’s Chai Curriculum.
 Students in Grades K-6 will have the opportunity to learn in an interactive and fun environment.
 This curriculum offers teachers 27 lessons broken into three categories: Torah, Avodah (Prayer), and G’milut Hasidim (Acts of Loving Kindness).
 Our talented faculty will be supplementing this curriculum with other fun and educational activities, thus adding even more creative ways for children to learn at the Steinmetz Family School of Chai through such modalities as singing, acting, cooking, and creating artistic projects.

 Students have weekly T’filah Jam with Cantor Jacqueline Rawiszer which allows our students to learn the tunes, choreography and words of our Services in a fun and “ruach” filled setting.
 Additionally, our students learn prayers within their Hebrew and Judaics studies.